chrboku/AnnoMe/README.md

 ## Methodology

 Using training data consisting of annotated and labeled MS/MS spectra of compounds of interest and others, different classifiers (LDA, NN, SVM, etc.) are first trained using cross-validation and different random seeds.
-The results are then aggregated and a majority-vote is derived which indicates the final classification of the input MS/MS spectra to either "interesting" or "other".
-The term "interesting" refers to compounds of interest, while the term "other" refers to compounds not of interest.
+The results are then aggregated and a majority-vote is derived which indicates the final classification of the input MS/MS spectra to either "relevant" or "other".
+The term "relevant" refers to compounds of interest, while the term "other" refers to compounds not of interest.

 ## Disclaimer